 Dashed hopes and limited aid trouble Tigrayans a year after Ethiopia truce

-Many Tigrayans say they can’t return home despite truce, as Ethiopian allied forces still occupy parts of the region.
+Many Tigrayans say they can’t return home despite the ceasefire because forces allied with the federal government still occupy parts of the region.

 On November 2, 2022, when an agreement between the Ethiopian government and the Tigray People’s Liberation Front (TPLF) ended a brutal two-year war, Wekeynos Guesh was relieved.